 Like most independent schools, The Bank Street School for Children uses an outside service called TADS (Tuition Aid Data Services) as a trusted third party to help us objectively evaluate a family’s ability to pay tuition.
 TADS analyzes the information you provide on your application and computes a recommended family contribution for tuition.
 The Financial Aid Committee then uses this figure as the basis for calculating the Financial Aid Award for your family.

 The Application should be submitted online at TADS.
 Paper copies of the application forms are also available from TADS.
 Please call them at 800-477-8237 to receive these.
 Please note that TADS charges a processing fee of $34 that must be included with your application and forms.
-Applications for the 2013-2014 School Year are now available.
-Financial Aid applications must be completed by January 1.
+Applications for the 2014-2015 School Year will be available on October 1st.
+Financial Aid applications must be completed by January 1st.

 *The option to apply for financial aid is only available to applicants for the 4/5s program (Pre-Kindergarten) and above.